-The purpose of this assignment is to train and evaluate the students' capabilities to adapt, use, and evaluate the performance of a third-party library of fingerprint recognition, leveraging the fingerprints collected in class.
-To do so, two zip files are being provided, one containing the third-party library (which was presented in class), and the other containing the dataset of collected fingerprints, properly organized into genuine and impostor pairs.
+The purpose of this assignment is to train and evaluate the students' abilities to adapt, use, and evaluate the performance of a third-party library of fingerprint recognition, leveraging the fingerprints collected in class.
+To do so, one zip file is being provided, which contains the dataset of collected fingerprints properly organized into genuine and impostor pairs, as well as the fingerprint recognition library.